LukeShortCloud/rootpages/src/storage/bootloaders.rst

 -  GRUB requirements:

+   -  Configure GRUB to use partition UUIDs instead of Linux UUIDs.
+Partition UUIDs will not change between different UEFI motherboards.
+[21][22]
-   1. Install GRUB to the UEFI partition mount.
+   -  Install GRUB to the UEFI partition mount.
 Use the ``--removable`` option to set a default UEFI firmware at ``/boot/efi/EFI/BOOT/BOOTX64.efi``.
 This assumes that only one operating system will be installed on the storage device.
 [9] Also use the ``--no-vram`` option to avoid modifying UEFI variables on the local motherboard.
 [20]
-   2. Install GRUB to the block device (not a partition) that will be used for legacy BIOS boot.
+   -  Install GRUB to the block device (not a partition) that will be used for legacy BIOS boot.
-   3. Regenerate the GRUB configuration file.
+   -  Regenerate the GRUB configuration file.

 -  initramfs requirements to load all kernel modules: